Ayam Rica Rica: Indonesian Manadonese Spicy Chicken

 A Delicious Standalone Dish

-As the main staple, plain white rice is always served to enjoy most Indonesian dishes.
-So, itโ€™s the same case with having this ayam rica.
+As a staple, plain white rice is always served with most Indonesian dishes.
+So, it’s the same case with having this ayam rica.
 You enjoy it with plain white rice.

-And you donโ€™t really need any other side dishes, because ayam rica rica is simply delicious to enjoy on its own with hot plain white rice.
+You don’t really need any other side dishes because ayam rica rica is simply delicious on its own with hot plain white rice.

-What You Need To Make Mouthwatering Ayam Rica Rica
+What You Need to Make Mouthwatering Ayam Rica Rica

 ingredients of ayam rica rica with overay text.

-Of all the items above, I think lemon basil leaves are probably the most challenging for you to obtain.
-Because theyโ€™re not readily available at many shops, markets or grocery stores.
-Unless, of course, youโ€™re living in the far east.
+Of all the items above, I think lemon basil leaves are probably the most challenging for you to obtain because they’re not readily available at many shops, markets, or grocery stores.
+Unless, of course, you’re living in the far east.

 Here in the UK, I have to get the leaves at Asian shops in Chinatown.
-And often, I canโ€™t get them there either.
-It seems the other Asian basil leaves called Horapa sweet basil are more in demand because you see them in the shop more often.
+And often, I can’t get them there either.
+It seems the other Asian basil leaves, called Horapa sweet basil, are more in demand because you see them in the shops more often.

 I tried to swap lemon basil leaves with Horapa sweet basil.
-All I can say is that I regretted it.
-Because the fragrance is so different.
+All I can say is that I regretted it because the fragrance is so different.

-So if you canโ€™t find kemangi (lemon basil leaves) in any shops, perhaps you should try to get it online.
-But I do recommend you to use kemangi to create authentic taste in your ayam rica-rica.
+So, if you can’t find kemangi (lemon basil leaves) at any shops, perhaps you should try getting it online.
+But I recommend using kemangi to create an authentic taste in your ayam rica-rica.

-How To Cook
+How to Cook

-This rica rica recipe uses the method of deep-frying the chicken first until itโ€™s cooked through.
-And then cook the chilli paste until itโ€™s bubbling before adding the chicken pieces into it.
+This rica rica recipe uses deep-frying the chicken until cooked through.
+And then, cook the chili paste until it’s bubbling before adding the chicken pieces.

 a photo collage of how to make Manadonese chicken dish cooked in chillies and lemon basil.